Considering moving to Pimlico?

 If you are considering moving to Pimlico, we’d be remiss not to suggest Dolphin Square.
 We offer apartments ranging in size from studio to three-bedroom, and tailored to the needs of individuals, couples, groups of friends, and families.

 Living in Pimlico puts you right in the heart of London, deep in a richly cultural area and near to so much of what makes London unique.
 To take a look at our apartments, click here.
 We think you’ll like what you see, and we’d love to show you around!

 When you settle in a place, you’ll most likely want to find ways to relax and recharge.
-At Dolphin Square we’re proud to offer the DSQ Gym and the Moroccan Spa to help you do both of those things, and there are countless more options outside your front door.
+At Dolphin Square we’re proud to offer our Moroccan Spa to help you do both of those things, and there are countless more options outside your front door.

 There are a selection of other gyms and fitness facilities within a short walk of Dolphin Square, and you’re near to several Boris Bike stations, too.
 These give you the opportunity to rent a bike at a moment’s notice, and set off on one of London’s many cycle paths.
 There’s no better way to explore the city, and to keep fit at the same time!

 This area offers myriad green spaces to relax in, too.
 In the surrounding streets you'll find the Pimlico Garden & Shrubbery, St George's Square, Churchill Gardens, Bessborough Gardens, Warwick Square, Eccleston Square Park, and many more.
 Each presents an opportunity to wander and explore, and to take a pause from the hustle and bustle of old London town.